cloudflare/cloudflare-docs/content/privacy-gateway/get-started.md

 ## Step 3 - Review your application

-After you have configured your client and server, review your application to make sure you are only sending intended data to Cloudflare:
+After you have configured your client and server, review your application to make sure you are only sending intended data to Cloudflare and the application backend.
+In particular, application data should not contain anything unique to an end-user, as this would invalidate the benefits that OHTTP provides.

 - Applications should scrub identifying user data from requests forwarded through the Privacy Gateway.
 This includes, for example, names, email addresses, phone numbers, etc.
 - Applications should encourage users to disable crash reporting when using Privacy Gateway.
 Crash reports can contain sensitive user information and data, including email addresses.